angu-software/BoxCat/README.md

 The contained example shows how to load images from main bundle, a pod containing image resources directly and loading images from a pod containing a resource bundle.
 You will notice the call is always the same for each case!

-You will also notice the use of the `SearchOptions` BoxCat provides.
+You will also notice the use of the `LookupFilter` _BoxCat_ provides.
 They limit the searching to specific frameworks and (sub)bundles in the app bundle hierarchy.
 That enhances the loading speed of the resources if you have many pods included that my not contain resources like iOS Frameworks.

-// TODO: show how overriding works

 ## License

-BoxCat is available under the MIT license.
+_BoxCat_ is available under the MIT license.
 See the LICENSE file for more info.